-In addition to Efficiency Maine instant rebates, you may be eligible for other financial incentives that could offset the purchase price of an electric vehicle and charging equipment.
-Click here to see which electric vehicles are eligible for an Efficiency Maine instant rebate.
+In addition to Efficiency Maine incentives, you may be eligible for tax credits and other financial incentives for electric vehicles and charging equipment.

 Federal Tax Credits

-Federal tax credits are not administered by Efficiency Maine and customers should contact a tax professional for guidance on their specific tax situation.
+Federal tax credits are not administered by Efficiency Maine.
+Customers should contact a tax professional for guidance on their specific tax situation.

 New Electric Vehicles

-Some new battery electric and plug-in hybrid electric vehicles are eligible for federal tax credits of up to $7,500.
+Some new battery electric (BEV) and plug-in hybrid (PHEV) electric vehicles are eligible for federal tax credits of up to $7,500.
 Eligibility requirements and income caps apply.
-For more information, visit the Internal Revenue Service’s (IRS’s) New Clean Vehicle Credit webpage.
-For a list of manufacturers and models eligible for the federal tax credit, click here.
-This list will change as new requirements come into effect in the early part of 2023, so please check back frequently to determine if a vehicle is eligible.
+For more information, visit the Internal Revenue Service (IRS) New Clean Vehicle Credit webpage.
+For a list of vehicle models currently eligible for the federal tax credit, visit fueleconomy.gov.

 Used Electric Vehicles

 Some used BEVs and PHEVs are eligible for federal tax credits of up to $4,000.
 Eligibility requirements and income caps apply.
-For more information, visit the IRS’s Used Clean Vehicle Credit webpage.
+For more information, visit the IRS Used Clean Vehicle Credit webpage.

 The Alternative Fuel Vehicle Refueling Property Credit is available for installation of eligible residential and commercial electric vehicle charging stations.
 For residential use, this tax credit covers 30% (up to $1,000 per unit) of the cost of charging equipment and installation.
-For commercial use, this tax credit covers 6% or 30% of the cost (up to $100,000 per unit) of the cost.
-New requirements will take effect for equipment installed in 2023.
+For commercial properties, this tax credit covers 6% or 30% of the cost (up to $100,000 per unit).
 This tax credit is available until December 31, 2032.

 Car Manufacturer Instant Rebates

 Car manufacturers often provide their own instant rebates in addition to state rebates and federal tax credits.
 Many car manufacturers offer rebates specifically for EV leases because they can claim a tax credit on the leased vehicle.
-These offers can change from month to month, so ask a Maine Participating Dealer for the most current deals.
+These offers can change from month to month, so ask a Participating Dealer for the most current deals.